Greiye/WGU_Notes_2024/README.md

 Graticule is Coordinates. on a 3D globe.

 Projections: Type of Inaccuracies from the many different maps available.
+From making a 3d globe in to a 2d map.
+Conformal Projections preserve shape and angle but distort area.
+Equal area, kind of the opposite of conformal.
+Equidistant Projections
+Compromise, Interupted or Artistic Projections

+4 types?

+Dot Density Maps - Helps with Data Analysis and potentially point of origin.
+Proportional Symbol Maps - Kind of like the Dot Density but the data is grouped into a symbol. like the larger a square is, the more objects in the group.
+Choropleth Map kind of like choroplasts in plants.
+The shade of color shows the amount of data in the map.
+Standard.
+More information kind of choropleth.

+On Lession 2.

 </p>
 </details>